heyssler/site-tracker/README.md

 ### TODO

 Bugs:
-  1. Active tab sometimes does not update
+  1. If debug mode is not on, setInterval is limited to 30s

 Features:
   1. Track data on "inactive" tabs (?)